ripple/opensource.ripple.com/docs/xls-75d-permission-delegation/reference/delegate-set.md

 ---
 seo:
-    description: An transaction that delegates a set of permissions to another account.
+    description: A transaction that delegates a set of permissions to another account.
 labels:
   - Accounts
   - Permissions